cyrusimap/cyrus-imapd/docsrc/imap/concepts/overview_and_concepts.rst

 ########
-Overview
+Concepts
 ########

-This chapter gives an overview of several aspects of the Cyrus IMAP server, as they relate to deployment.
+This section gives an overview of several aspects of the Cyrus IMAP server, as they relate to deployment.
 In an effort to reduce duplication of information, we will often direct you to documentation in other areas.
 Please do follow such referrals.